markrichmond1994/CSC496-Project/README.md

 Mark Richmond, Jared Thomas, Zachary Colangelo

 Description:
 A file management system that will be able to be accessed from anywhere while the server is running.
+We will use Alpine as our base image, and we are going to setup a server in a Docker container based off of the Alpine image.

 Helpful links:
 https://github.com/sjiveson/nfs-server-alpine